outlearn-content/angular/modules/animations.md

 ## More about animations

-For a full breakdown of each method available on `$animate`, see the API documentation.
+For a full breakdown of each method available on `$animate`, see the [API docs](https://docs.angularjs.org/api/ng/service/$animate).

-To see a complete demo, see the animation step within the AngularJS phonecat tutorial.
+To see a complete demo, see the [animation step within the AngularJS phonecat tutorial](https://pilot.outlearn.com/module/angularjs/angular-tutorial).